Adventure Leadership 1

 Grading Policies:

-As a homeschool enrichment class we do not issue grades or credits.
-However, this class is designed to help gain certifications in wilderness first aid and canyoneering, which require successful completion of material to gain certification.
+As a homeschool enrichment class, we do not issue grades or credits.
+However, this class is designed to help gain certifications in Wilderness First Aid and canyoneering, which require successful completion of material to gain certification.

 Technology: